PlanScore/PlanScore/planscore/website/models/data/NC/007-ushouse/README.md

 _January 2020_

 PlanScore bases its scores on predicted precinct-level votes for North Carolina U.S. Congressional races built from past election results and U.S. Census data.
 To predict future major-party results, we compare precinct-level results from 2018 U.S. Congressional races with the 2016 Clinton/Trump presidential election.
 This model includes predictions for open seat races as well as major-party incumbents, if provided.
+The incumbency predictions for Republicans are incorrect in this version.

 We obtained all results from North Carolina’s State Board of Elections and entered them into our [ordinary least squares regression model](https://github.com/PlanScore/Model-Generator):